Let’s talk about the Gateron Quinn switches!

 Linears used to be my thing, but tactiles have been hitting the spot for me lately.

-They have an initial force before hitting the start of the tactile bump.
+They a bit of pressure before hitting the start of the tactile bump.
 Keep pressing the key and you’ll go smoothly through the rounded bump.

 Take a look at the force curve above and you can see this clearly.